Design history · Basel school + grid-breaking typography

 1981

-Poster commissioned by the Kunstgewerbemuseum Zürich (now Museum für Gestaltung Zürich) for the 1981 exhibition Schreibkunst, which traced Western writing traditions from 1548 to 1980.
+Poster commissioned by the Kunstgewerbemuseum Zürich (now Museum für Gestaltung Zürich) for the 1981 exhibition Schreibkunst, tracing Western writing traditions from 1548 to 1980.
 The offset lithograph (127.64 × 90.17 cm) is held at the Los Angeles County Museum of Art (accession M.2015.102.1).
-Weingart combined calligraphic specimens, a fountain-pen nib, and gridded type at contrasting scales, arguing in a single image that modernist typography and historical calligraphy are complementary disciplines, not opposing ones.
+Weingart combined calligraphic specimens, a fountain-pen nib, and gridded type at contrasting scales to argue — in a single image — that modernist typography and historical calligraphy are not opposing traditions but connected ones.
+The composition is structured as a grid at the detail level even as it appears chaotic at a distance — a characteristic Weingart move in which the order is present but deliberately obscured.

 18 Didone — lecture poster series